 4. Watch / autopilot triggers silent writes

-Some agents (Cursor’s Auto Apply, Aider’s --auto-commits) write to disk without an explicit confirmation.
+Some agents write to disk without an explicit confirmation: Cursor’s Auto-Apply, or Aider, which auto-commits every edit by default (auto-commit is on unless you pass --no-auto-commits).
 You’re editing Header.tsx, the agent quietly edits it too, the IDE asks “file modified externally, reload?”

 How to spot it: IDE prompts a “reload from disk” dialog for a file you didn’t touch in another window.